MiltonGreat/Climate-Smart-Precision-Agriculture-/README.md

 Both models demonstrate significant room for improvement, with the R² scores indicating that more sophisticated models or feature engineering are needed.

+##### Challenges and Limitations
+- **Model Performance**: The relatively low R² scores and high prediction errors suggest that the models may not fully capture the complexity of the relationships between climate variables and crop yield.
+This could be due to insufficient feature engineering, data quality issues, or the need for more advanced modeling techniques.
+- **Data Granularity**: The dataset lacked granularity in certain areas, such as soil health metrics or crop-specific data, which could improve model accuracy.
+- **Non-Linearity**: The non-linear relationships between climate variables and crop yield pose challenges for traditional regression models, necessitating the use of more sophisticated algorithms or ensemble methods.

 #### Key insights from the correlation analysis include:

 - Average Temperature and Precipitation show a mild negative correlation, indicating that regions with higher temperatures tend to experience lower precipitation.